-Issue Findings Observations There are varying requirements across schemes for monitoring awards, and the submission of progress reports.
-Like our comparator bodies, the RGC requires regular progress reports for most schemes, either annually or at mid-term, though the rules are not entirely clear for shorter projects.
-The Audit Report in 2016 expressed concern about delays in submitting and assessing reports, and consequent delays in payments, though the number of reports assessed as problematic in some way is low (33 in 2017).
+Issue Findings Observations There are varying requirements across schemes for monitoring awards, and the submission of progress Like our comparator bodies, the RGC requires regular progress reports for most schemes, either annually or at mid-term, though the rules are not entirely clear for shorter projects.
+The Audit Report in 2016 expressed concern about delays in submitting and assessing reports, and consequent delays in payments, though the number of reports assessed as problematic in some way is low (33 in 2017). hough monitoring dit arrangements to eng and ensure that ugh the variations in ow (33 approach are appropriate to the nature and scale of gly, th ens that tage tris, oject. panels reports.
 The arrangements for the group schemes are, not surprisingly, more complex than for the GRF, ECS and other schemes with lower-value awards.
 Thus, for the CRF scheme, review teams assess each project not only via progress reports but also at a symposium.
 For the TRS, dedicated monitoring panels are established for each project, and in addition to annual reports, projects are visited in the second and fourth year of the project.
-For the AoE scheme, again there are dedicated monitoring panels and annual reports (which vary in format over time), and the panel visits the project in the fourth year. ■ [74] Review the monitoring arrangements to ensure that variations in approach are appropriate to the nature and scale of projects.
+For the AoE scheme, again there are dedicated monitoring panels and annual reports (which vary in format over time), and the panel visits the project in the fourth year.
 Most academics say progress reports are straightforward to complete, Many researchers regard progress reports as at best a necessary chore.
 As Figure 24 shows, there are some variations by subject, but 62% of UGC-funded academics (73% of those in self-financing institutions) are clear about the information they need to provide in the reports, and 59% (70% in self-financing institutions) say they are straightforward to complete.
 See below but it is not clear that they find the feedback useful.
 Most panel members (61%) say that assessing progress reports enables them to provide useful feedback; and 34% of UGC-funded academics (53% in self-financing institutions) agree (Figure 25).
 Just under half (46%) are indifferent, while 20% disagree, again with some variations between subjects.